-In summer 2017, a new DHEZ building will be opened on the University’s City Campus.
-This £4.5m refurbishment project will create a research and innovation centre specialising in the application of new and emerging health technologies for health practice innovations for long-term health conditions.
+In summer 2017, a new DHEZ space will open in the Phoenix Building on the University of Bradford’s City Campus.
+This £4.5m refurbishment project, led by DHEZ Academic, will create a research and innovation centre specialising in the application of new and emerging health technologies for health practice innovations for long-term health conditions.

 It will house: